Complaint Feedback Loops and ARF

 - A complaint should usually suppress the subscriber from future marketing sends.

-> If your email delivery service shows complaints but Mailrith does not, fix the webhook connection before trusting Mailrith's complaint count.
+> If your email delivery service shows complaints but Mailrith does not, fix the webhook connection before you trust Mailrith's complaint count.

 Related resources: